Flossie becomes a hurricane off Mexico's Pacific coast after rapidly strengthening

 Mexico's government earlier issued a tropical storm warning along the southwestern coast from Punta San Telmo to Playa Perula.

-A tropical storm watch remained in effect for the southwest coast from Zihuatanejo to Cabo Corrientes.
+A tropical storm watch remained in effect for other areas on the southwest coast from Zihuatanejo to Cabo Corrientes.
 A watch means tropical storm conditions are possible in the area within two days.

-While its center is forecast to remain offshore, moderate rain was likely in parts of Oaxaca, Guerrero, Michoacán, Colima and Jalisco through early next week.
+While its center is forecast to remain offshore, rainfall up to 150 mm (6 inches) was likely for parts of the Mexican states of Guerrero, Michoacán, Colima, and Jalisco into Wednesday, with the possibility of life-threatening flooding and mudslides, especially in steep terrain.

+Flossie is forecast to strengthen over the next 36 hours before weakening over cooler waters.

 Follow AP's coverage of Latin America and the Caribbean at https://apnews.com/hub/latin-america